-Michael Duncan, the research chair with Natural Sciences and Engineering Research Council of Canada, and his team are working towards building a robot to help grape farmers detect climates within their vineyards, identify diseases and the crop stage for appropriate timing of harvest.
+Michael Duncan, a research chair with Natural Sciences and Engineering Research Council of Canada, and his team are modifying a robot to help grape farmers detect climates within their vineyards, identify diseases and the crop stage for appropriate timing of harvest.

 Why it matters: Robots are capable of identifying factors in the environment and diseases on plants which are difficult to recognize to the naked human eye and process the information quickly.
 This robot will bring these factors into the grape industry.